 Reminders (dunning)

-Iteras can be configured to send up to three dunning notices, each with its own fee.
+Iteras can be configured to send up to ten dunning notices, each with its own fee.
 The dunning procedure is set up and activated in the configuration of the business unit.
+Read more about this in the article on the reminder (dunning) procedure.

 Suspension can be triggered at different stages of the dunning procedure.